tiagobento/kie-tools/README.md

 #### Chrome Extension (Serverless Workflow Editor)

 1. After you've successfully built the project following the instructions above, open the `packages/chrome-extension-serverless-workflow-editor` folder on your favourite IDE.
 You can import the entire repo as well if you want to make changes to other packages.
-1. Run `pnpm build:dev` on `packages/chrome-extension-serverless-workflow-editor`.
+1. Run `turbo build:dev` on `packages/chrome-extension-serverless-workflow-editor`.
 This will create a version of the Chrome Extension that fetches the envelope locally.
-1. Open a terminal and run `pnpm start` on `packages/chrome-extension-serverless-workflow-editor`.
+1. Open a terminal and run `turbo start:lib` on `packages/chrome-extension-serverless-workflow-editor`.
 This will start a `webpack serve` instance with the editors and their envelope.
 We use that because we don't pack the Chrome Extension bundle with the editors inside.
 Instead, we fetch them from GitHub pages.
 1. You also have to enable invalid certificates for resources loaded from localhost in your browser.
 To do that, go to `chrome://flags/#temporary-unexpire-flags-m118` in your Chrome browser, enable this flag and restart browser.
 Then go to `chrome://flags/#allow-insecure-localhost` in your Chrome browser and enable also this flag.
 Alternativelly, you can go to `https://localhost:9000` and add an exception.
 1. Open Chrome and go to `chrome://extensions`.
 Enable "Developer mode" in the top-right corner and click on "Load unpacked".
 Choose the `packages/chrome-extension-serverless-workflow-editor/dist` folder.
 1. From now on you can use the development version of the extension. **Remember!** After each change, you have to rebuild the changed modules and hit the "Refresh" button of the extension card.